CEA-MetroCarac/drift_correction/README.md

 ## Installation and launching

-For a simple install (drift-correction via python scripting only):
+For a simple install to perform drift-correction via python scripting only (see below):

 ```bash
 pip install git+https://github.com/CEA-MetroCarac/drift_correction.git